Rafen Plus Tablets

 - warfarin or other medicines used to stop blood clots or thin the blood.

-- medicines that are used to treat high blood pressure eg diuretics (fluid tablets) or heart problems.
+- medicines that are used to treat high blood pressure eg diuretics (fluid tablets) or heart problems including heart failure.

 - methotrexate a medicine used to treat arthritis and some types of cancer.